-Students will identify specific career opportunities and skills, abilities, tools, certification, and safety measures associated with each career.
-Students will also understand components, systems, equipment, and production and safety regulations associated with oil and gas wells.
-To prepare for careers in oil and gas production, students must attain academic skills and knowledge, acquire technical knowledge and skills related to oil and gas production and the workplace, and develop knowledge and skills regarding career opportunities, entry requirements, and industry expectations.
-To prepare for success, students need opportunities to learn, reinforce, apply, and transfer their knowledge and skills and technologies in a variety of settings.
+Prerequisite: Principles of Agriculture Food and Natural Resources\; Small Animal Management; Equine Science This course is designed to give students supervised practical application of knowledge and skills.
+Practicum experiences will prepare for careers in agriculture, food and natural resources, students must attain academic skills and knowledge, acquire technical knowledge and skills related to the workplace, and develop knowledge and skills regarding career opportunities, entry requirements, and industry expectations.
+To prepare for success, students need opportunities to learn, reinforce, apply, and transfer their knowledge and skills and technologies in a variety of settings